INTRODUCTION

 Be careful

-not to make a show of your righteous acts before people.
+not to make a show of your righteous acts before people

 (4) During the sabbatical year, the debts were forgiven (Deut 15:1), and the poor could eat from the land that was left uncultivated during the sabbatical year (Ex 23:11).

-God gave these commands because He is the owner of the world and everything in it.
+God gave these commands because He is the owner of the world and of everything in it.
 “Look, the heavens, even the highest heavens, belong to the LORD, your God, as well as the earth and everything on it” (Deut 10:14).
 “The land is mine, and you are but resident aliens and under my authority” (Lev 25:23).
 We will have to leave all worldly achievements in this world at the end of our lives.
 “As they came forth from their mother’s womb, so again shall they return, naked as they came, having nothing from their toil to bring with them” (Eccl 5:14).
-So, Jesus advised to share the resources of this perishable world for the imperishable savings in heaven (Mk 10:21).
+So, Jesus advises that we share the resources of this perishable world for the imperishable savings in heaven (Mk 10:21).

 Alms & Righteousness

-The gospel passage doesn’t mean we have to hide every good deed.
+So, almsgiving is not sharing leftovers from our surplus resources, but wholeheartedly sharing for the self-reliant life of the beneficiary as much as possible.
+Almsgiving can have a negative impact if it does not constitute responsible giving.
+So, the best approach is helping people in emergencies, motivating them to make use of their available talents and abilities, supporting a person to become self-reliant, developing the self-esteem of the person concerned, and expressing love as a fellow human.
+The gospel passage doesn’t imply that we have to hide every good deed.
 Jesus wanted his followers to be the light of the world (Mt 5:14).
-He said, “your light must shine before others, that they may see your good deeds and glorify your heavenly Father” (Mt 5:16).
+He said, “Your light must shine before others, that they may see your good deeds and glorify your heavenly Father” (Mt 5:16).
 Jesus also did many good deeds in public because he came as the light of the world (Jn 8:12).
-However, he tried to avoid publicity often by telling his beneficiaries not to publicize the favors he did for them.
-So, the caution Jesus gives is to avoid seeking vain glory in this world for acts of righteousness.
-Jesus said, “When you have done all you have been commanded, say, ‘We are unprofitable servants; we have done what we were obliged to do’” (Lk 17:10).
+However, he tried to avoid publicity by often telling his beneficiaries not to publicize the favours he did for them.
+So, Jesus cautions us against seeking vainglory in this world for any act of righteousness on our part.
+Jesus said, “When you have done all you have been commanded, say, ‘We are unworthy servants; we have done what we were obliged to do’” (Lk 17:10).

-If you do so, you do not gain anything from your Father in heaven.
+If you do so, you do not gain anything from your Father in heaven

 from your Father in heaven